zntheory/itu-bds-sdse/lessons/03-golang-introduction/J-stuff-to-install.md

 - **Docker Engine** (latest version, 27.1.1), can be installed with **Docker Desktop** (latest version, 4.33.0)
 - **Dagger** (latest version, 0.12.5)

-Versions are as of writing this course (August 2024).
+Versions are as of writing this course (September 2024).

 Using Homebrew for package management is recommended.
 You can install Homebrew by following the instructions [here](https://brew.sh/).
 Homebrew only works on MacOS and most Linux distributions.